-Unfortunately, Uganda's natural forests and wetlands are being lost and degraded at one of the highest rates in the world despite their importance for provision of wood fuel, timber, poles, water, fish, and wetland products, and also support to nature-based tourism.
+for provision of wood fuel, timber, poles, water, fish, and wetland products and also support nature based tourism.
 The total net loss of Uganda's forests during 2000-2015 was estimated at 1.8 million ha, equivalent to an average annual loss rate of 4 percent.
 In 2000, forests covered 19.4 percent of the land area, but this had reduced to 12 percent by 2015.4 Nature-based tourism has been identified as a key growth sector in the NDP-III.
 Tourism foreign exchange earnings have been growing in recent years, generating US\$1.6 billion in 2018 (compared to US\$1.45 billion in 2017) and providing 1.17 million jobs (8 percent of total employment).
-Prior to the COVID-19 pandemic, travel and tourism were forecasted to rise to 8 percent of GDP by 2027.5 The forests and wildlife of the Albertine landscape are particularly important for tourism, as they attract more than 80 percent of the leisure tourists in Uganda for wildlife safaris, bird-watching tours, gorilla and chimpanzee tracking.
-Although the tourism sector has been heavily affected by the COVID-19 pandemic, nature-based tourism is predicted to recover faster than other tourism types.
+Travel and tourism are forecast to rise to 8 percent of GDP by 2027.5 The forests and wildlife of the Albertine landscape are particularly important for tourism, as they attract more than 80 percent of the leisure tourists in Uganda for wildlife safaris, bird-watching tours, and gorilla and chimpanzee tracking.
 Uganda is the largest refugee-hosting country in Africa and the third largest worldwide.
-Due mainly to ongoing conflicts and instability in the Democratic Republic of the Congo and South Sudan, Uganda is hosting over 1.4 million refugees and asylum-seekers.
-Most refugee settlements are located in western (within or close to the Albertine Rift) and northern Uganda.
-A recent assessment has shown that the inflow of refugees in north western Uganda has exacerbated a range of ongoing environmental impacts and associated challenges, including land degradation and woodland loss, leading to inadequate access to energy for cooking and competition with local people for water and other natural resources.
-Although host communities were found to consume more wood fuel than refugees per household, the added demands have widened the gap between sustainable wood yields and the level of demand in refugee-hosting districts.
-Also in some cases, refugees have been settled very close to high-value protected areas, including Central Forest Reserves and wildlife Protected Areas, and the combined impacts of refugees and host communities on forest resources in these particular locations (such as Bugoma Central Forest Reserve, Katonga Wildlife Reserve, and Ajai Wildlife Reserve) are significant.
-The solutions to addressing these issues of forest loss and degradation must focus on support to host communities. ^{4.} MWE.
+Due mainly to ongoing conflicts and instability in the Democratic Republic of the Congo and South Sudan, Uganda is hosting over 1.3 million refugees and asylumseekers, close to 200,000 of whom arrived in the last year alone.6 Most refugee settlements are located in western (within or close to the Albertine Rift) and northern Uganda.
+The refugee presence has added to existing pressure on the environment, leading to an increase in the rate of degradation and tree loss, with accelerated land cover changes in bushland and woodland.7 It is evidence that the inflow of refugees in these locations has exacerbated a range of ongoing environmental impacts and associated challenges, including land degradation and woodland loss, leading to inadequate access to energy for cooking and competition with local people for water and other natural resources.
+Although host communities tend to consume more wood fuel and other forest resources than refugees per household, the added demands for biomass, especially, fuelwood and poles from refugees have widened the gap between sustainable wood yields and the level of demand in refugee-hosting districts.
+In some cases, refugees have been settled very close to high-value Central Forest Reserves [e.g., Bugoma CFR] and Wildlife Reserves (e.g, Katonga WR), and the combined impacts of refuges and host communities on forest resources in these particular locations are significant. ^{4.} MWE.
 2018.
 Proposed Forest Reference Level for Uganda.
 Republic of Uganda.